how can i make sure my desktop computer stays cool and doesnt overheat 1

 Add Thermal Heat Sinks

 Thermal heat sinks are another cooling solution that can be added to specific components in your desktop computer.
-Heat sinks are metallic structures designed to draw heat away from hot components, such as the CPU or graphics card.
+Heat sinks are metallic structures that draw heat away from hot components, such as the CPU or graphics card.
 By increasing the surface area available for heat dissipation, thermal heat sinks can enhance cooling performance and lower temperatures.
-There are various types of heat sinks available, including active heat sinks with integrated fans and passive heat sinks that rely on natural airflow.
+Various types of heat sinks are available, including active heat sinks with integrated fans and passive heat sinks that rely on natural airflow.
 Installing thermal heat sinks on critical components can be an effective way to improve cooling and prevent overheating.

 How Can I Make Sure My Desktop Computer Stays Cool And Doesnt Overheat?